UC Davis takes on Kansas State in WNIT 'Sweet 16' on Friday in Manhattan, Kan.

-The 2012-13 season saw the arrival of highly touted post players Alyson Doherty and Celia Marfone, the former claiming Big West All-Freshman Team honors and a pair of All-Big West second team laurels, with the latter ranking among the top 10 in the Big West in rebounding each of the last two seasons.
+The 2012-13 season saw the arrival of highly touted post players Alyson Doherty and Celia Marfone, the former claiming Big West All-Freshman Team honors and was a All-Big West honoree -- including first team honors as a senior, with the latter ranking among the top 10 in the Big West in rebounding each of the last three seasons.
 In addition, Doherty also led the conference in field goal percentage (.557) as a sophomore in 2013-14.

 Teramoto graduated from Cal Poly in 2002 with a bachelor's degree in biological sciences and a minor in biotechnology.
 He earned his master's in educational leadership, also from Cal Poly, in 2007.
 While still in high school and college, Teramoto spent three seasons coaching junior high basketball before moving up for three seasons at San Luis Obispo HS.
 As the varsity coach in 2002-03, the Tigers finished 22-3 overall and 12-0 in the Pac-5 League.